Roberto Esteban Chavez: Murals

 In the mid-1970s, Chavez began painting public murals throughout the city of Los Angeles, especially East L.A. where the La Raza political movement was gaining ground.
 His 1972 anti-war mural Porque Se Pelean?
 Que No Son Carnales became part of artist Sandra de la Loza's Mural Remix show at LACMA Mural Remixed.

-In 1974, Chavez painted The Path to Knowledge and the False University, a 200-foot mural on the East Los Angeles Community College campus, where he worked as an arts educator and chair of the Chicano Studies department.
-Although the mural was destroyed by the college, the mural, its impact and the political questions surrounding the destruction were detailed in two museum exhibits: "Roberto Chavez and The False University: A Retrospective" at the Vincent Price Museum and "Murales Rebeldes: L.A.
-Chicana/o Murals under Siege" Pacific Standard Time: LA/LA Beyond Borders in 2017.
+In 1974, Chavez painted The Path to Knowledge and the False University, a 200 by 30 foot mural on the Rosco C. Ingalls Auditorium on the East Los Angeles Community College campus, where he worked as an arts educator and chair of the Chicano Studies department.
+Although the mural was destroyed by the college, the mural, its impact and the political questions surrounding the destruction were detailed in two museum exhibits: "Roberto Chavez and The False University: A Retrospective" at the Vincent Price Museum and "¡Murales Rebeldes!: L.A.
+Chicana/o Murals under Siege" Pacific Standard Time: LA/LA Beyond Borders in 2017, which is accompanied by an exhibition catalogue titled “¡Murales Rebeldes!
+L.A.
+Chicana/Chicano Murals Under Siege” published on August 1, 2017.

+In 1982, Chavez painted a mural in response to the destruction of The Path to Knowledge and the False University titled The Execution.
+The mural consisted of a man strapped to an electric chair while a group of people stand around him.
+The process of painting the mural was recorded by filmmaker Jeff Boice, who at the end of the recording paints over the mural with white.
+The video ends with a dedication to The Path to Knowledge and the False University.